ashkren/RAG-paper-analysis/README.md

 **Key insight:** One document conditions the entire generation; marginalization happens at the sequence level.

 **Use case:** Works well when most of the required information is contained in one or a few documents.
 **Limitation:** Less effective when information is distributed across multiple sources.
-**Computation:** Requires K full sequence generations (one per retrieved document).

 ---